Jane College: Location

 Jane Franklin Hall is situated in South Hobart, on one of Hobart’s many hills overlooking the city.
-Situated almost in the middle between the Sandy Bay and city campus, Jane is a 30 minute walk or short bus ride on the Jane Bus to all university sites.
+Situated almost in the middle between the Sandy Bay and city campus, Jane is a 30 minute walk or short bus ride to all university sites.

 Campus

 Aldridge – A 1970s style building covered in lush Virginia creeper, Aldridge is the first building off Elboden Street.
 It is named after a large home owned by the Allport family that used to grace its grounds.
 The College’s office is on the bottom floor of Aldridge, and the rest of the building is made up of student rooms.

-Michael Webber House – Named after a respected, long serving member of the College Council, ‘Webber’ is one of the few Hobart houses built in the Arts and Crafts architectural style of the early 1900s.
-It contains the Edwin Pitman Common Room (known as the “Eddy P”) and ten large bedrooms.
-Webber is occupied by selected senior students who may prefer to self-cater.

 Horton – The second building along the driveway, Horton houses approximately 40 residents, the Horton Common Room (known as “the H”), College laundry, weights room and a kitchen for weekend baking hobbies.

 Asten – Asten is the home of the Kitchen and Dining Hall, Student Club Committee office and approximately 52 residents.

 Barrett – Originally called ‘Clothea’, Barrett is a gracious 1880s Victorian home where the first students of Jane lived.
 It is named after a College founder, Archdeacon Barrett.
 The high vaulted ceilings and seven larger rooms are typically allocated by academic merit and community contribution.
 Barrett is home to the senior common room, Reflection Room and the link room, containing a full sized grand piano.
 It also houses the Collection of Medical Artefacts (COMA), an extensive collection of medical memorabilia, run as its own entity.

 Vines – Built in the 1950s, Vines is the first dedicated College development of Jane Franklin Hall.
 Vines is named after former Principal Miss Kirsty Vines.
 It has its own 1950s quirks, most notably the shorter beds, installed when people were shorter and the College was all women.
 The college library and approximately 26 students are located in Vines, which is opposite the bus stop.

 Fleming - A smaller area of the College, Fleming is named after former Principal, Miss Ruth Fleming.
 The wing is made up of seven rooms with ensuite bathrooms.
 On the top floor is the Coffee Lounge, converted from a former College laundry.
 It is used for quiet study or recreation.

+Michael Webber House (Formerly) – Named after a respected, long serving member of the College Council, ‘Webber’ is one of the few Hobart houses built in the Arts and Crafts architectural style of the early 1900s.
+It contains the Edwin Pitman Common Room (known as the “Eddy P”) and ten large bedrooms.
+Webber is occupied by selected senior students who may prefer to self-cater.
+In 2025 it was sold off to a retired couple who would renovate it as low-rent accommodation for older women at risk of homelessness.